markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2014-11-20-Testing Template With NUnit.md

         }

         /// <summary>
-        /// Single method to create object so if the signature changes, it only needs to be changed in one place
+        /// Single method to create object so if the signature changes it only needs to be changed in one place
         /// </summary>
         /// <returns>Example class object</returns>
         private ExampleClass CreateObject()